Pontifical Gregorian University: Founding

 Ignatius of Loyola, the founder of the Society of Jesus, established a School of Grammar, Humanities, and Christian Doctrine (Scuola di grammatica, d'umanità e di Dottrina cristiana) in Rome on 18 February 1551.
 It was located in a building at the base of the Capitoline Hill, on what is today the Piazza d'Aracoeli.
 Francis Borgia, the viceroy of Catalonia and a Catholic patron, provided financial support for the new school.

 With a small library connected to it, the school was called the Roman College (Collegio Romano).
 In September 1551, due to its increased enrollment, the college moved to a larger facility behind the Santo Stefano del Cacco Church in Rome.
 After only two years of operation, the Roman College had 250 graduates.

 Early growth

-In January 1556 Pope Paul IV authorized the Roman College to confer academic degrees in theology and philosophy, elevating it to the rank of university.
-During the following 20 years, ever increasing enrollment forced the college to move to larger facilities twice.
+In January 1556, Pope Paul IV authorized the Roman College to confer academic degrees in theology and philosophy, elevating it to the rank of a university.
+During the following 20 years, ever increasing enrollment forced the college to twice move to larger facilities.
 During this period, the college added chairs in moral philosophy and Arabic to the existing chairs in Latin, Greek, and Hebrew.